spatialthoughts/courses/supplement1_plotting.md

 ### Matplotlib Basics

 Before we start using `matplotlib` inside a Jupyter notebook, it is useful to set the matplotlib backend to `inline`.
 This setting makes the matplotlib graphs included in your notebook, next to the code.
+[Learn more](https://ipython.readthedocs.io/en/stable/interactive/plotting.html) about different plotting backends.

 We use the [magic function](https://ipython.readthedocs.io/en/stable/interactive/tutorial.html#magics-explained) `%matplotlib` to achieve this.

 ```python